ajay9634/Ajay-prefix/README.md

 # wcp Files collection for winlator glibc

-- these wcp files are available in Mega folder
+- these wcp files are available in one drive folder

 # Turnip zink virgl collection for all winlator

-- winlator proot and winlator glibc turnip, zink, virgl files are available in Meg
+- winlator proot and winlator glibc turnip, zink, virgl files are available in one drive

 # note
 I don't compile turnip zink virgl or wine, i add wcp from existing source.